- Home

 When it comes to choosing the best bank account for your financial needs, there are a few factors to look at.
 Here are some enviable benefits to opening a bank account, including:

-• Easy transfer of funds.
-Whether you're making a purchase via eftpos or sending money to a mate, bank accounts are one of the simplest, cost-free methods of transferring funds.
-Credit cards may sting the cardholder with interest rates and fees, and even savings accounts can limit the rate of high interest you earn if you withdraw from your rainy day fund.
+- Easy transfer of funds: Whether you're making a purchase via eftpos or sending money to a mate, bank accounts are one of the simplest, cost-free methods of transferring funds.
+Unlike credit cards, which can burden the cardholder with interest charges and fees, or savings accounts, which may reduce the high interest rate you earn if you make withdrawals, bank accounts can offer a straightforward and economical way to manage your daily transactions.

 Do bank accounts charge fees?